The 90 Day NYC Pet Law

 Vet records showing when you brought the dog in for shots, or your log of dates and times from when your landlord or his agents saw your pet will also help establish the start of the 90 day period.

-Once you meet the “openly and notoriously” and 90 day requirements, your landlord loses the legal grounds to evict you based on a “no pets” clause in the lease.
+Once you meet the “openly and notoriously” requirement for 90 days or more, your landlord loses the legal grounds to evict you based on a “no pets” clause in the lease.

 They can still take you to court, but your defense will be the NYC Pet Law and the evidence you’ve diligently recorded.